bitcoin/bips/bip-p2wots.md

 This is an ideal fit in situations where every satoshi counts and long studied security matters.
 By using Winternitz at w=256, the first signature of every address produces 434 vbyte signatures.
 This is an acceptable cost to pay for mathematically unbreakable security and true digital ownership.
-All other isues with using Winternitz are solved by the merkle 64 slot construction, meaning address reuse is safe you just pay slightly more in transaction overhead.
+All other issues with using Winternitz are solved by the merkle 64 slot construction, meaning address reuse is safe you just pay slightly more in transaction overhead.
 The higher fees on subsequent sends are an acceptable tradeoff to gain address reuse safety.
-The native multi-sig and compatability with lightning network make this proposal even stronger.
+The native multi-sig and compatibility with lightning network make this proposal even stronger.

 ## **---Specification---**